 - Chemical composition and heterogeneity

-- Ability to be processed and presented with an MHC molecule on the surface of APC or altered self-cell
+- Ability to be processed and presented with an MHC molecule on the surface of Antigen Presenting Cells (APCs) or altered self-cell

 Biological system that the antigen encounters

 Antigens must be recognized as non-self by the biological system